Causal Learning via Manifold Regularization: Discussion

 \section{Discussion}

-In this paper, we proposed a way in which causal discovery can be framed as a task in semi-supervised learning.
-The approach we propose stands in contrast to more explicitly causal methods in that it learns potentially relevant regularities directly from data.
-The main advantage of this approach is that it allows regularities in the data to emerge via learning, rather than having to be encoded via an explicit causal or mechanistic model.

-In the examples we considered, the gold-standard causal relationships could be indirect.
-We conjecture that with suitable inputs our framework could be used to learn direct relationships.
-However, exploring the learning of direct causal relationships using real experimental data is challenging, since such data typically contain readouts after interventions on individual vertices (as in the yeast data).
-Such data are not in themselves sufficient to provide clear evidence of direct effects, since it may be that the true causal path includes an unknown and unmeasured variable.

-We do not expect our approach -- or indeed any causal discovery method -- to be everywhere and always the best performer.
-Causal discovery remains an open area and at this stage we think it is important to explore formulations as widely as possible.
-Although many available approaches, including for example those based on DAGs, offer a well studied framework, we think it may be fruitful to revisit some causal inference problems within a machine learning context.
+In this paper, we showed how a key aspect of causal structure learning can be framed as a machine learning task.
+Although many available approaches, including those based on DAGs and related graphical models, offer a well-studied framework, we think it may be fruitful to revisit some questions in causality using machine learning tools.